TEAM

 After obtaining her PhD in Molecular and Cell Biology from the University of Belgrade, Serbia, Jelena continued working on hereditary iron deficient anemia, hematopoiesis and beta globin transcription regulation until 2000.
 Jelena then moved to the lab of Dr Jurg Schwaller, CMU, Geneva where she was working on oncogenic signalling pathways in DLBCL.
 Neoangiogeneis, tumour initiation and chronic inflammation were the projects on which Jelena was subsequently involved in the lab of Prof. Curzio Ruegg.
 Before joining the lab of Prof. Olaia Naveirras, she was working in the lab of Prof. Freddy Radtke, EPFL, on the chromatin landscape of oncogenic drivers in T Acute Lymphoblastic Leukaemia.

 Charles obtained his Bachelor’s and Master’s degree in Molecular Biology and Biotechnology from the University of the Philippines.
 During his master’s thesis in the lab of Reynaldo Garcia, he studied the functional consequences of deregulated expression of the lncRNA, T-UCR 388 in colorectal cancer cells.
 In addition, he worked as a researcher for the Philippines’ national drug discovery consortium, optimizing and conducting cell-based assays for different disease indications on biologically-derived compounds.
-Charles joined the Naveiras lab in November 2019 as a Ph.D. student, and is currently studying the adipogenic differentiation axis of human bone marrow stromal cells.
+Charles recently finished his PhD in the Naveiras lab in November 2024 studying the trancriptomic, anatomic and functional heterogeneity of human bone marrow mesenchymal stromal cells.

 Fabrice Renaud, PhD Student